vuepress/core/docs/reference/config.md

   Specify the output directory for `vuepress build` command.

 ::: warning
-Since VuePress will generate temp files under dest dir during build process, the folder should be inside project root.
+Since VuePress will generate temp files under the output directory during build process, the directory should be inside project root to resolve dependencies correctly.

-You can manually move it to another location if you want after building.
+You can manually move it to another location after building.
 :::

 ### temp